 Now, let’s define each of these lines to further understand their purpose.
 Just to reiterate a point made earlier in the article, each line is a moving average.
 Therefore, you should look at the Ichimoku Cloud indicator as five moving averages and nothing more.
 If you are not familiar with moving averages, it is one of the easiest technical indicators to master, so no worries on that front.
 To further dive into the makeup of the Ichimoku Cloud, the below content outlines the moving averages and how the cloud is formed.

-- Tenkan Sen (red line) – this line is a moving average, which displays the middle value of the highest and lowest points on the chart over the last 9 periods.
+Tenkan Sen (red line) – this line is a moving average, which displays the middle value of the highest and lowest points on the chart over the last nine periods.

-- Senkou Span or “The Cloud” (orange lines) – since people call this span “The Cloud”, we decided to color its inside with a clear white color, so it will really look like a cloud.
+Senkou Span or “The Cloud” (orange lines) – since people call this span “The Cloud,” we decided to color its inside with a clear white color, so it will look like a cloud.
 The cloud consists of two lines, which we have colored orange.